 At the time of approval of EPBC Referral No: 2008/4463, all tenements within the EPBC referral area were held with AngloGold Ashanti Australia Ltd (AGAA) as the Manager of the Tropicana Joint Venture.
-AGAA was acting as agent severally for each of the Joint Venturers in their respective percentage interests of AGAA 70% and IGO Ltd (IGO) 30%.
-Accordingly, the subsequent Variation to EPBC Referral No: 2008/4463 also identified both AGAA and IGO as 'Person to whom the approval is granted'.
+AGAA was acting as agent severally for each of the Joint Venturers in their respective percentage interests of AGAA 70% and Independence Group NL Ltd (IGO) 30%.
+In May of 2021 AFB Resources Pty Ltd (Regis Resources Ltd) acquired IGO's 30% interest.
+Accordingly, the subsequent Variation (approved 21/09/2021) to EPBC Referral No: 2008/4463 also identified both AGAA and AFB Resources as 'Person to whom the approval is granted'.